viczam/makeen-hapi/readme.md

 provide all the functionality a modern application might need: user,  storage, mailing, database, REST API, documentation, backend performance monitoring, CLI and cloud (AW & Azure) virtual instances mangement.

+The majority of makeen plugins are hosted in the current mono-repository.
 ----------